coopermaa/awesome-rack/README.md

   except that you can use options in order to style the authentication page.
 * [hancock](https://github.com/atmos/hancock/) - An OpenID based Single Sign On server with a simple API, written in Sinatra
   * [hancock-click](https://github.com/atmos/hancock-client) - A sinatra app and rack middleware piece for the hancock SSO server
+* [ntlm-sso](https://github.com/rekado/ntlm-sso) - Rack authentication module for single sign on via NTLM.
+Note this is not a middleware.

 > Middlwares for Asset Pipeline